Applying for Financial Aid

 Married students and/or students with dependents should note that federal regulations stipulate that your budget for the year only include living expenses solely for you.
 The expectation is that the living expenses of your spouse and dependents will be met through spouse’s earnings.

 In exceptional circumstances, students may apply to receive additional funds for child day care costs and for certain other expenses.
-Students will be required to provide documentation for any exceptional circumstances.Estimated Tuition and Fees for First Year Students
+Students will be required to provide documentation for any exceptional circumstances.Estimated Tuition and Fees for Students in 2014-15 Academic Year

 Various scholarship funds are administered by Central Michigan University College of Medicine are based on financial need and/or academic potential as ascertained by the Scholarship Committee.
 Preference is given to those students who meet the mission of the school and the criteria outlined by each scholarship description.
 Accepted students will be emailed directly when the scholarship application becomes available each year.National Health Service Corps Scholarship Program